Green Mountain Power’s new energy storage lease explained

 |Bring Your Own Device incentive||$0||- $7,125|

 Perks of purchasing: Despite the cost being higher, you get a lot more freedom when purchasing a battery system.
-You can pick how you want to use the battery (though that does impact your BYOD rebate value), what brand and size of battery you want, plus you get to take advantage of the federal tax credit when it is paired with solar panels.
+You can pick how you want to use the battery (though that does impact your BYOD rebate value), what brand and size of battery you want, plus you get to take advantage of the federal tax credit.

 The above example assumes that you will be purchasing the same size battery system that you would get with the lease.
 But to be honest, you probably don’t need that much storage, especially in Vermont.
 Why?
 Because Vermont homeowners use less electricity than the majority of Americans, so you likely won’t need more than 20 kWh of storage.

 Instead, based on average electricity usage and typical solar system size in Vermont, you’d probably go with a battery closer to 10 or 15 kWh in size, like one Enphase IQ 10.
 In that scenario, purchasing one battery is cheaper than leasing two, even if you take a lower value BYOD incentive.

 The bottom line is that it’s very important to keep in mind whether you really need to have two batteries for backup power, or if having one will cut it (spoiler alert - it probably will).